mdn/content/files/en-us/web/javascript/guide/modules/index.md

 You can only use `import` and `export` statements inside modules, not regular scripts.

 > **Note:** Modules and their dependencies can be preloaded by specifying them in [`<link>`](/en-US/docs/Web/HTML/Element/link) elements with [`rel="modulepreloaded"`](/en-US/docs/Web/HTML/Attributes/rel/modulepreload).
-> This can significantly reducing load time when the modules are used.
+> This can significantly reduce load time when the modules are used.

 ## Other differences between modules and standard scripts